 A qualifying examination for the purposes of the registration provisions as a medical practitioner1 is an examination held for the purpose of granting one or more primary United Kingdom qualifications by any one of the bodies or combination of bodies in the United Kingdom which are included in a list maintained by the General Medical Council2 of the bodies and combinations of bodies entitled to hold such examinations3.
 The General Medical Council must publish the list in such manner as it sees fit4.
-The Council may from time to time amend the list which must only include bodies or
+The Council may from time to time amend the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.